The Model Flinch Before the Lawyer

 First the broad refusal.
 Then the narrower clarification.
 Then the human operator deciding whether the system is being careful, cowardly, useful, or all three at once.

 Anyone who actually works with machine-learning systems for a living, or works beside the people building them, recognizes this feeling immediately.
-The model is not a court.
-It is not your general counsel.
-It is not your conscience either.
-It is a probabilistic instrument tuned by incentives, policy pressure, reputation fear, and a giant pile of human text.
+The model is a probabilistic instrument tuned by incentives, policy pressure, reputation fear, and a giant pile of human text.

 Sometimes that makes it irritating.